mozilla/grcov/README.md

 genhtml -o ./target/debug/coverage/ --show-details --highlight --ignore-errors source --legend ./target/debug/lcov.info
 ```

-LCOV output should be used when uploading to Codecov, with the `--branch` argument for partial line coverage support.
+LCOV output should be used when uploading to Codecov, with the `--branch` argument for branch coverage support.

 #### Coveralls output